 When trans-oceanic steam-powered ships discovered that sea water could condense exhaust steam into usable water, seawater for climate control was been born.
 Sea water district cooling has been made possible by modern technology that allows sizeable facilities such as airports and hotels to tap into this rich resource.
 If you are still using the conventional ac system for your facility and have not considered the potential of seawater cooling system for district cooling, you could be missing a lot.

 This type of air conditioning can be extremely expensive to maintain due to huge electrical power requirements.
-Here is a simple illustration of the process.
+Here is a simple illustration of the process of conventional AC: